libesmtp/libESMTP/docs/critique.md

 deficiencies that are usefully remedied.
 This critique therefore serves as a loose plan for further development.

-All the topics above can be resolved by extending the libESMTP API and without having to alter the semantics of the existing API.
+All the topics above can be resolved by extending the libESMTP API to create a strict superset and without having to alter the semantics of the existing API.
 Accessors for the libESMTP object state, where missing, are easily added and have no impact on the existing API.
 The event callback can be refactored into a set of type safe callbacks.
-An improved user data API has already been designed and implemented.
+An improved application data API has already been designed and implemented.

 Where features are updated, the original APIs can be retained with deprecated status.
 This means the shared library can continue to work with existing